 Why we don't use Chinese Spirulina in our products

-Many dog lovers now give their dogs supplements containing spirulina and its superfood properties are the reason I decided to add it to GreenMin, a mineral-rich superfood formula for dogs.
-The transformations I have seen and that people are reporting are more than I ever expected.
-The results are obvious proof that the diet we feed our dogs is depleted and that supplementing essential minerals and amino acids is a super important part of creating good health and longevity.
+Many dog lovers now give their dogs supplements containing spirulina.
+Its superfood properties are the reason I added it to GreenMin, a mineral-rich superfood formula for dogs.
+The transformations I have seen and people are reporting are better than I ever imagined.
+The results are obvious proof that the diet we feed our dogs is depleted and supplementing essential minerals and amino acids is an important part of good health and a long life for them.
 When spirulina is combined with mineral-rich algae, it seems that 15 is the new 10 in dog years!

 The adventure of ingredient sourcing

-The reason is GreenMin® is composed of two ingredients, certified organic Alga Calcarea - a species of mineral-rich algae and top-quality, all-natural, but non-organic spirulina.
+The reason GreenMin® is not certified organic is because it contains two ingredients, certified organic Alga Calcarea - a species of mineral-rich algae - and top-quality, all-natural, but non-organic spirulina.

 Why not organic spirulina?

-Based on the reports of Earthrise, the manufacturer we source this superfood from, using organic fertilizers increases the risk of contamination and buildup of toxic byproducts, which results in a lower grade product.
+Based on the reports of the manufacturer that we source this superfood from, using organic fertilizers increases the risk of contamination and buildup of toxic byproducts, which results in a lower grade product.

-Generally, I prefer certified organic products, but we have opted to use Earthrise spirulina for two reasons.
-Each batch of spirulina goes through rigorous food quality and safety testing and this is the most important part.
+Generally, I prefer certified organic products, but each batch of the spirulina we have opted to use goes through rigorous food quality and safety testing.

 Where does organic spirulina come from?

-It is true that organic spirulina is on the market, but so far, all the suppliers we have found are located in China, India or other areas in southeast Asia.
+It's true organic spirulina is on the market, but so far, all the suppliers we've found are located in countries where organic certifications do not meet our high quality standards.

 Is it ok to give Spirulina to dogs?